PaSeidel/covid_no2_viewer/README.md

 - Population

 **Incidence Data**
-COVID-19 7-day incidence data per district (Landkreis) is sourced from the Robert Koch Institute (RKI):
+COVID-19 7-day incidence data per district (Landkreis) and total incidence is sourced from the Robert Koch Institute (RKI):
 - Source: https://github.com/robert-koch-institut/COVID-19_7-Tage-Inzidenz_in_Deutschland
 - License: [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/deed.de)

 The incidence data is matched to cities based on the district identifier (AGS - Amtlicher Gemeindeschlüssel) and averaged over each month for display.